 Post-baccalaureate Pre-Medical Certificate

-In order to earn the program certificate, students must complete one-half of the science courses required by medical schools at Mills and achieve a minimum 3.0 GPA.
+In order to earn the program certificate, students must complete at Mills College one-half of the science courses required by medical schools and achieve a minimum 3.0 GPA.

 - General Biology with Lab

 - General Physics with Lab (one semester of calculus is required)